EverHope Foster Care Program

 Offer Training and Resources: We equip foster parents with the tools, education, and community they need to provide trauma-informed care.

-Advocate for Every Child: We work closely with caseworkers, schools, and counselors to ensure each child receives emotional and educational support.
+Advocate for Every Child: We work closely with caseworkers, schools, and counselors to ensure each child receives emotional & educational support.

 Foster Care Support and Resources